 Russian Ridge and Skyline

 Notes: There are some fun trails here with great views.
-There have been a lot of other hikers the times I’ve gone.
+There have been some other hikers the times I’ve gone.

 Views: 5 stars – You can see the ocean and mountains!
 What more could you want?